 For egg and sperm donor candidates previously known to their recipients, the psychological evaluation appointment involves approximately 60 minutes of interview time with the candidate.
 In addition, an additional hour of my time is required for assimilation of data and observations and evaluative report writing.

 A sixty minute interview is also required for the intended parents of surrogate candidates to discuss their understanding and appreciation of the psychological and emotional implications involved.

 • Gestational Carrier Candidates (Surrogates): $400 - $800

 • Donor Candidates Not Previously Known to Recipients: $350 - $450

 • Donor Candidates Previously Known to Recipients: $250

-- For Surrogates, a sixty minute interview is also required for the intended parent/s: $200
+- For Surrogates, a sixty minute interview is also recommended for the intended parent/s: $200

 These fees apply whether or not a candidate or the intended parents “passes” the evaluation.

 When is payment owed for the psychological evaluation?